Scroll down for links to New Thought Authors Bios and Collections:

 Do not be fooled into believing these writers are somehow conservative because of their black and white pix or writings on ancient wisdom.

-(Readers are cautioned that exploring New Thought can lead to profound personal transformation resulting in changes in your life.)
+(Readers are cautioned that reading New Thought texts can lead to profound personal transformation resulting in changes in your life.).

 - Abel L. Allen

 - Abel Allen's 1914 book The Message of New Thought.
 "In considering this subject, the word "New" should be duly and freely emphasized, because the expression "New Thought" relates only to what is new and progressive."
 "Those who grasp the true meaning and spirit ofNew Thought, or, as it is sometimes called, progressive or unfolding thought, do not conceive that a finished or completed system of thought, either philosophical or religious, is a possibility."
 Abel Allen's Message of New Thought sets forth the most important understanding in the New Thought Movement.
 Our predecessors have given us a wealth of insights and individual systems of New Thought, while some may feel content to memorize and recite the words of others, even ape their points of view, the New Millennial New Thought, or New Thought 3.0 moves beyond the confines of ether saturated teachings to a new comprehension which recognizes that the Universal Declaration of Human Rights are essential to our progress such that humanity may not only survive but thrive today and for all time.

 - James Allen